quality-liquid/cupid_code/Documentation/final_report.md

       - 7 hours
   - Task
       - Unit & Integration tests/ Test design doc
-- Eric Deboolis
+- Eric DeBloois
   - Time
       - 6 hours
   - Task
       - Manuals/ Editing of high & low level docs

-### Sprint 6 (Eric Deboolis)
+### Sprint 6 (Eric DeBloois)

 #### Summary

-Each team member was given the task to add their sprint summaries for then they were the team lead of a given sprint.
-Some general editing of project documents was also done such as checking for gammar and spelling, updating documents with any changes that came about as the project was created, and acting on the feedback given on prior assignments.
+Each team member was tasked with adding their sprint summaries for when they were the team lead of a given sprint.
+Additionally, general editing of project documents was conducted, including checking for grammar and spelling errors, updating documents with any changes that occurred during the project's development, and implementing feedback from previous assignments.

 #### Goals

-Finalize the the project, create a final report, and turn everything in.
+The primary objective for this sprint was to finalize the project, which was achieved through the following actions:

+- Updating and editing the high-level documents
+- Updating and editing the low-level documents
+- Updating and editing the testing documents
+- Creating this final report

 #### Accomplishments

-We did just that.
-We all did a final review of the documents for the project and turned these documents in.
-The biggest thing that was created was this final report going over the project.
+The team successfully completed the goal of finalizing the project.
+A final review of all project documents was conducted, and these documents were submitted.
+The most significant achievement was the creation of this final report, which comprehensively covers the project and includes summaries contributed by each team member who led a sprint.

 #### Setbacks

+The only setback during this final sprint was not completing all tasks as early as initially planned.
+The goal was to submit everything by Monday night, with the due date being Tuesday.
+Despite this slight delay, the team still managed to finalize all documents and submit them early Tuesday afternoon.

 #### Lessons Learned

+Reflecting on and reviewing the work accomplished is crucial.
+This process not only helps reinforce knowledge for future projects but also allows for a moment to appreciate the progress made.
+This reflection also made it apparent how important a good team is.
+Without this exellent Developer Team this project would not have been as far along as it is now.

 #### Retrospective

+After a final review, it was determined that while the project may not be 100% complete, an excellent prototype has been produced.
+Overall, the team is proud of the project's outcome and the lessons learned throughout its development.
+This project will be remembered fondly as the team moves on to new endeavors or potentially continues work on this project.

 #### Who worked on what